After ten months of civil disobedience, Burma’s resolute doctors and teachers embrace life outside of the state

 “But letting the children wait a couple of years is not a problem if it means a brighter future.”

 For teachers across the country, waiting is just what they plan to do.
-Exactly ten months ago, Burma’s civil servants committed never to work under the coup government, and unified in what quickly became known as the Civil Disobedience Movement.
+Exactly ten months ago, Burma’s civil servants committed never to work under the coup government and unified in what quickly became known as the Civil Disobedience Movement.

 In the early days of the coup, with three fingers high in the air, the CDM struck passion into the hearts of millions.
-A majority of Burma’s education and medical professionals quit their jobs to bring the country to a standstill.
+A majority of Burma’s education and medical professionals—and tens of thousands of others employed by the state—decided they would no longer be showing up to work, bringing the country to a standstill.

 The movement was reminiscent of the protests of 1988 where, on a smaller scale, civil servants were encouraged to slack off, take long lunch breaks, and slow down administrative work.

-But, after ten gruelling months, it is clear that the CDM of 2021 is on an altogether different scale.
-Refusing to countenance working under the tyranny of Min Aung Hlaing, teachers, students, doctors, and transportation workers—driven into hiding or obscurity from participating in the movement—have adjusted to a life of self-reliance outside of the state apparatus; teaching themselves small-scale agriculture and livestock rearing, and fitting into a variety of other makeshift roles.
+But, after ten grueling months, it is clear that the CDM of 2021 is on an altogether different scale.

+Refusing to countenance working under the tyranny of Min Aung Hlaing, state employees—driven into hiding or obscurity from participating in the movement—have adjusted to a life of self-reliance outside of the state apparatus; teaching themselves small-scale agriculture and livestock rearing, and fitting into a variety of other makeshift roles.

 All the while, a steady stream of donations from the Burmese diaspora helps former civil servants survive the shrinking economy.